Nanofluidics: Theory

 From the equation above, it follows that fluid flow in nanocapillaries is governed by the κa product, that is, the relative sizes of the Debye length and the pore radius.

 By adjusting these two parameters and the surface charge density of the nanopores, fluid flow can be manipulated as desired.

-Despite the fact that nanofluidics gives rise to entirely new phenomena in comparison to ordinary large-scale fluid mechanics, it is possible to develop a fundamental continuum theory governing momentum transport in isotropic nanofluidic systems.
-This theory, which extends the classical Navier−Stokes equation, shows excellent agreement with computer simulations of systems on the nanometer length.

 Fabrication

 Nanostructures can be fabricated as single cylindrical channels, nanoslits, or nanochannel arrays from materials such as silicon, glass, polymers (e.g. PMMA, PDMS, PCTE) and synthetic vesicles.